JFK/UMass station: MBTA era

+1980s

 The Columbia Point Development opened to the southeast of the station in 1954; residents of the housing development secured the 1962 closure of the city dump, which opened the peninsula to development.
 Ridership at Columbia station grew quickly despite the MBTA's refusal to have the South Shore Branch stop.
 Three major developments opening on Columbia Point in the 1970s—the UMass Boston campus in 1974, the John F. Kennedy Presidential Library and Museum in 1979, and the Bayside Expo Center—increased the importance of the station.
 On December 2, 1982, the station was renamed as JFK/UMass after the campus and library.
 Columbia was re-added as a secondary name in 1985 as part of a series of station name changes.
 Repairs to the Columbia Road bridge closed the north entrance from early 1982 until January 10, 1983.

 In January 1980, the MBTA indicated that a $1 million renovation of the station, including a second platform, would be completed in 1982.
 However, the project proved controversial; residents near Savin Hill station instead wanted a flyover there so that Braintree Branch trains would stop at both Savin Hill and JFK/UMass.
 State officials insisted that the flyover would be significantly more expensive than the second platform, and that five times as many South Shore riders were riding to JFK/UMass as to Savin Hill.

-A groundbreaking ceremony for the $13.5 million project was held on July 16, 1987.
+The MBTA awarded a $13.5 million construction contract on February 4, 1987, and work began that June.
+A groundbreaking ceremony was held on July 16.
 A large waiting room and fare control lobby was built over the center of the platforms, with footbridges to Sydney Street on the west and a new busway on the east.
 The 1970s Columbia Road entrance became exit-only; an adjacent footbridge to the lobby was added.
 The south footbridge was modified with a connection to the new platform, and became exit-only.
 The east part of the footbridge was removed and an employee building constructed in its place.
 The platform for the Braintree Branch opened on December 14, 1988, allowing all Red Line trains to stop at the renovated station.
 The renovation included elevators to both platforms, making the station accessible.